One of the reasons why people get and stay stuck is due to overwhelm.

 9. You’re a perfectionist

-This one’s one of the most common reasons why you may feel paralyzed by overwhelm.
+This one’s one of the most common reasons why you may feel paralyzed when you feel overwhelmed.

 It’s great to strive for excellence and have the goal of being or doing the best you can.